January 18, 2016

 Green Gold Label (GGL) is owned by the Green Gold Label Foundation (“Stichting Green Gold Label” registered under the Dutch Chamber of Commerce with number 17158362).

-The Foundation is led and governed by the GGL Board, chaired by its Chairman and two members.
-The Board receives advice from an independent Advisory Council which currently includes 5 members.
-The Advisory Council members are independent professionals, representing industry, academia and society at large.
+The Foundation is led and governed by the GGL Board, chaired by its chairman and two members.
+The Board receives advice from an independent Advisory Council, which currently includes five members.
+The Advisory Council members are independent professionals who represent industry, academia, NGO’s and society at large.

-The Board has delegated the day-to-day management of the GGL interests to a Programme Manager/secretariat.
-The Programme Manager has currently been seconded on part-time basis to GGL by the (currently) only Certification Body of GGL (CUC).
+The Board has delegated the day-to-day management of the GGL interests to a Program office led by the GGL Program manager.

 Green Gold Label Board